FunKey-Project/FunKey-OS/FunKey/board/funkey/readme.txt

 Intro
 =====

-This directory contains a buildroot configuration for building a FunKey OS.
+This directory contains a buildroot-based external configuration for building the FunKey.

 How to build it
 ===============